Folate Metabolism Biochemical Pathways Assessment Assessment

 Page 1 of 3

-Stuck Writing Your "An Assessment on the Metabolism of Folate" Assessment?
+Stuck Writing Your "Folate Metabolism Biochemical Pathways Assessment" Assessment?

 […… parts of this paper are missing, click here to view the entire document ]

-…gene expression.
+…It is important to note that when folate is trapped as methyltetrahydrofolate, it results to impartment of methylation reactions which are required in the process of regulating gene expression.
 In addition, the said trapping leads to accumulation of toxic metabolites and impairment of cell division.3 Deficiency of folate may also lead to macrocytic anemia.
 Essentially, deficiency of folic acid in the blood leads to a decrease in hematocrit and hemoglobin leading to anemia.
 Moreover, deficiency of folate may lead to increased risk of some types of cancer.
-If left untreated, it is important to note that the said deficiency can result to psychosis, fatigue, cognitive decline, insomnia, irritability, depression, oral ulcers, angular stomatitis, glossitis, pancytopenia, and megaloblastic anemia.3 To a large extent, the knowledge we have at present about these processes described above could be used towards the betterment of human wellbeing.
-As has been pointed out in Is.
-48:17, this knowledge has been given to us by God for our own….....
+If left untreated, it is important to note that the said deficiency can result to psychosis, fatigue, cognitive decline, insomnia, irritability, depression, oral ulcers, angular stomatitis, glossitis, pancytopenia, and megaloblastic anemia.3 To a large extent, the knowledge we have at present about these processes described above could be….....

 Show More ⇣